Please call park.

 The mixed understory includes tanoak, madrone, red alder, big leaf maple, and California bay.
 Ground cover is dense with a wide range of species.
 Vegetation is predominately red alder which will eventually give way to fir and second growth redwood.

 The topography is fairly steep with elevations from sea level to 1277’.
-The predominant mountain range is oriented in a north-south direction with steep cliffs adjacent to the Pacific Ocean, making the bulk of the rocky sea coast generally inaccessible except by Damnation Trail and Footsteps Rock Trail.
+The predominant mountain range is oriented in a north-south direction with steep cliffs adjacent to the Pacific Ocean, making the bulk of the rocky sea coast generally inaccessible except by Damnation Creek Trail.

 Wilson Beach or False Klamath Cove